 1. Carefully plan your first month (and shake up your routine).

-After we took my son to college, I scheduled several fun events the next few weeks, knowing that my first month would be the hardest.
+After we took my son to college, I scheduled several fun events over the next few weeks, knowing that my first month would be the hardest.
 I organized fun dinners with friends, football games and girls’ nights out.
 My husband and I played local tourists and visited some places we’d never been right in our own town.
-And we planned when we’d see him next.
+And we planned when we’d see our son next.

 2. Do something out of the ordinary.

-Last week, with some encouragement from a friend, I took my first hot air balloon ride in Santa Fe—which was definitely out of my normal.
-At first I was a little uneasy, but it turned out to be one of my most memorable activities, ever.
-And it was a reminder that change can be exciting, too.
+Last week, with some encouragement from a friend, I took my first hot-air balloon ride in Santa Fe—which was definitely out of my normal.
+At first, I was a little uneasy, but it turned out to be one of my most memorable activities ever.
+It was a reminder that change can be exciting, too.

 3. Take off your hero cape.